 I am so happy and so lucky.
-A mother of three wonderful daughters, triathlete, TV personality for more than 30 years, and motivational speaker… I have a wild enthusiasm for everything I do!
+A mother of three wonderful daughters, triathlete, TV personality for 35 years, and motivational speaker… I have a wild enthusiasm for everything I do!
 I am passionate about sharing that positive energy with others… inspiring them to be their best every day!

 From the beginning, audiences really responded to Cammy’s energy and enthusiasm, and they were inspired by her personal stories of strength and courage.
 She realized she had the ability and a true love for motivating people.

 Now, Cammy is a highly sought after Motivational Speaker for corporations, schools, non-profit organizations, and other groups.
 She especially enjoys speaking about health and fitness, creating balance, the power of attitude and gratitude, and finding your passion and living your dream!